David Philip Harris

-Stevyn qualified as a solicitor in 1991 as a result of which has a wealth of experience on all employment law matters.
+Stevyn qualified as a solicitor in 1991 as a result he has a wealth of experience in all employment law matters.
 He has extensive experience dealing with employment law matters as well as contested litigation arising from employment disputes in other courts.
-His experience also includes a range of breach of contract claims and injunctions arising from breaches of restrictive covenant.
+His experience also includes a range of breach of contract claims and injunctions arising from breaches of restrictive covenants.

 Stevyn has successfully concluded race and disability discrimination claims in the Employment Tribunal recovering damages in excess of £100,000 on behalf of several clients.

-On behalf of employers, Stevyn has successfully defended both unfair dismissal, constructive dismissal claims as well as claims relating to all forms of discrimination.
+On behalf of employers, Stevyn has successfully defended both unfair dismissal, and constructive dismissal claims as well as claims relating to all forms of discrimination.

 Stevyn’s expertise ranges across employment law, corporate law and commercial litigation.
 He has advised on and drafted shareholder agreements for directors and companies and he has frequently been involved in litigation in the High Court.